Constrained Polynomial Likelihood: Constrained polynomial likelihood

-In the next section, we discuss a generic solution algorithm to the optimization problem \eqref{eq:theprogram}, show consistency of the solution in the case when the inner product \eqref{eq:innerprod} is estimated from sample averages, along with a central limit theorem.
+In the next section, we discuss a generic solution algorithm to the optimization problem \eqref{eq:theprogram}, and show the consistency of the solution in the case when the inner product \eqref{eq:innerprod} is estimated from sample averages.

-\subsection{Properties of solutions on $P_{z,n}$ and $M_n(D)$}
+\subsection{Properties of solutions on $P_{\PP,n}$ and $M_n(D)$}

-Example \ref{ex:gaussiantilt} illustrates a tedious step-by-step approach to solve the nonlinear optimization problem of finding a PLR.
-In the following we present a generic procedure in the form of a quadratic, semidefinite conic problem and discuss the properties of its solution.